America's Cup Race Gets A Radical New Single-Hulled Boat

 Like its multihull predecessors, the 75-foot-long craft is designed to "foil" on underwater skis that raise the hull clear of the surface, greatly reducing drag.
 The AC75 features twin foil-tipped articulating keels.
 On a given tack, one is underwater providing lift while the other juts to the side to provide balance.

-Since monohulls are better turning through the wind, race organizers say the new boats are set to bring back the "tacking duels" of yore that have largely given way to flat-out drag-racing in recent years. "[Given] the speed and the ease at which the boats can turn the classic pre-starts of the America's Cup are set to make an exciting comeback," Team New Zealand said the statement.
+Since monohulls are better turning through the wind, race organizers say the new boats are set to bring back the "tacking duels" of yore that have largely given way to flat-out drag-racing in recent years. "[Given] the speed and the ease at which the boats can turn the classic pre-starts of the America's Cup are set to make an exciting comeback," Team New Zealand said in the statement.

 While the multihulls have their many advocates, they have also drawn scorn from some quarters — especially over safety concerns.